-The function plots a matrix of seabed habitats vs fishing gears with each cell shaded to indicate abrasion area ratio (log_e transformed proportion of habitat area abraded per day; white = 0, purple = high).
+The function plots a matrix of seabed habitate vs fishing gears with each cell shaded to indicate abrasion area ratio ( $log_e$ transformed proportion of habitat area abraded per day; white = 0, purple = high).

-The spatial distribution of seabed abrasion in the model is defined by three input data sets: Vector of whole domain activity density of each fishing gear (s.d-1 per m2 of whole model domain) Matrix of the proportional distribution of whole domain activity density of each gear (rows) across seabed habitats (columns) Vector of seabed abrasion rate of each fishing gear (m2.s-1)
+The spatial distribution of seabed abrasion in the model is defined by three input data sets: \ Vector of whole domain activity density of each fishing gear (s.d-1 per m of whole model domain) \ Matrix of the proportional distribution of whole domain activity density of each gear (rows) across seabed habitats (columns) \ Vector of seabed abrasion rate of each fishing gear (m.s-1)

 The activity density of each gear in each habitat is then obtained by multiplying the whole domain activity density into the proportional distribution matrix, and dividing by the area-proportions of habitats in the domain.
-The units of habitat-specific activity density are then (s.d-1.m-2).
+The units of habitat-specific activity density are then $(s.d^{-1}.m^{-2})$ .

-The product of activity density per gear and habitat and gear abrasion rate is then the abrasion area ratio, or abrasion rate $(m^2.m^{-2}.d^{-1})$ density.
+The product of activity density per gear and habitat and gear a brasion rate is then the abrasion area ratio, or a brasion rate $(m^2.m^{-2}.d^{-1})$ density.